This is not a digital intake form.

 Elevated

-Hygiene relationship
+Hygiene rel.

 Guilt-driven